edisonhello/codeforces-cli-tool/README.md

 Current supported commands are:

 ### login
-    usage: login
+    Usage: login
 This command only available in non-interactive mode.
 Input your handle and password when it prompts.

 ### submit
-    usage: submit </path/to/file> [submission options]
+    Usage: submit </path/to/file> [--watch]
 <del>Now only support cpp files, and default to use C\+\+11.</del>
 Now you can run `set init` to setup default complier based on file extensions.
 More information, see [Supports](#Supports) and [set](#set).

-If options is `watch` or `wait`, a real-time update will active until verdict reveal.
+If `watch` option is provided, a real-time update will active until verdict reveal.
 Update rate depend on network speed.
+If this field is empty, the submission id will be printed.

-Notice that if this command are run in interactive mode, you have to login before.
+Notice that if this command are run in interactive mode, you have to login in non-interactive mode first.
 In case of non-interactive mode, you can login at same time when you submit.

-File should be named as problem.language.
-For example, 977D.cpp is a C++ solution for problem 977D.
-And this is not case sensitive.
+File should be named as `problem.language`.
+For example, 977D.cpp is a C++ solution for problem 977D, and this is not case sensitive.

 ### set
-    usage: set <init/cookie/compiler> [compiler options]
+    Usage: set <init/cookie/compiler> [compiler options]

 Only `set cookie` are available in interactive mode.
 Others are only available in non-interactive mode.
 Directory `~/.codeforces-cli-tool` must exist when execute this command except `set init`.